Graduate Academic Policies and Procedures

 - If a committee member of the Culminating Experience leaves or is unavailable during the agreed upon semesters of completion of the Culminating Experience, the student will need to reconstitute the committee.
 New faculty members often have different expectations and may require a student to revise and resubmit the Culminating Experience Proposal.

-- Students should be aware that few faculty members are available to provide guidance with the Culminating Experience during Winter Break or during the summer months.
+- Students should be aware that few faculty members are available to provide guidance with the Culminating Experience during Winter Break or the summer months.
 Students required to complete a defense of their thesis or research should plan for completion during the regular semester period.
 Agreements for review of drafts or defense hearings held outside of semester weeks should be obtained in writing.

 To officially change the composition of a Culminating Experience committee, a student must submit a Petition for Committee Revision form to Graduate Studies.

-Human and Animal Protections Requirements
+Human and Animal Protections Review Requirement

 To register for a Culminating Experience course, a student must have a 3.0 GPA in all post-baccalaureate course work completed, as well as an approved Advancement to Candidacy (ATC) form and Proposal for Culminating Experience (PCE) on file in Graduate Studies.
 Status of the ATC and Proposal for Culminating Experience approval can be found by accessing SF State Gateway on the web.
 After approval of the ATC and PCE, students may obtain permit numbers from their committee chair, and/or the graduate coordinator of the department to enroll in their Culminating Experience course.

 - Enroll in the Culminating Experience Continuous Enrollment course under your college name: BUS 499, EDUC 499, ETHS 499, HSS 499, LCA 499 or SCI 499.